-Before I get to the tasting notes and rating, I'd like to take a moment and thank Hooten Young for providing a sample of their whiskey in exchange for a no-strings-attached, honest review.
-I've reviewed several MGP light whiskeys, some are very tasty, others are a hot mess.
-Let's see where Hooten Young falls on the scale and #DrinkCurious.
+Before I get to the tasting notes and rating, I’d like to thank Hooten Young for providing me a sample of its whiskey in exchange for a no-strings-attached, honest review.
+Now, it is time to #DrinkCurious.

 My Simple, Easy to Understand Rating System